kxuxin/GGC-STaRS.github.io/stars2021/posters/_posts/2021-03-07-example-poster.md

 # - use a layout to auto display the content below
 ---

 Submit your poster as a PDF file like one below.
-Also upload a video file as MP4 or MKV (see below).
+Optionally, upload a video file as MP4 or MKV (see below).

 {%- assign poster_file = page.path | split: "/" | pop | pop | join: "/" | append: "/images/" | append: page.poster_file -%}
 [![poster thumbnail]({{ poster_file | append: ".png" | relative_url }})]({{ poster_file | append: ".pdf" | relative_url }})